ppy/osu-wiki/wiki/FAQ/en.md

 The game-play puts emphasis on your:-
 -   Adaptability and reaction to stimuli (that is, the hitable objects appearing all over the screen at lightning speed).
 -   Understanding of the song beat and design.
--   Your control of your mouse (or your fingers/pen-poking skills if you are using a tablet instead).
+-   Your control of your mouse (or your fingers/pen-control skills if you are using a tablet instead).
 -   Timing of your hits on the object that appeared on the screen.
 -   Ability to spin the mouse (or your finger/pen for tablet) on spinners.
 -   Your physical stamina (especially marathon songs).
 -   Proper mouse positioning and hand-eye coordination.
 -   Your hardware capability (especially your mouse/tablet).

 These are some of the vital skills you will learn as you progress your journey on becoming an osu! rhythm master.
-Before you set out to become a rhythm master, you must learn the basics (and theories) of the hit-able objects.
+Before you set out to become a rhythm master, you must learn the basics (and theories) of the hitable objects.

-Let's learn about what the hitable objects are, shall we?
+Let us learn about what the hitable objects are, shall we?

 ##### Hit-circles
 ![Hit-circles][osu_hitcircles image]

--   Here you can see the circles you have to tap.
+Here you can see the circles you have to tap.

-  -   The smaller coloured approach circle on the outside shrinks and you have to hit the note at the exact point when it touches the white border of hit-circle.
--   To understand the hidden charm of hit-circles, you should not only rely on your perception (your eyes) but also the understanding of the beatmaps' beats and rhythm by your ears (auditory).
+The smaller coloured approach circle on the outside shrinks and you have to hit the note at the exact point when it touches the white border of hit-circle.
+To understand the hidden charm of hit-circles, you should not only rely on your perception (your eyes) but also the understanding of the beatmaps' beats and rhythm by your ears (auditory).

 ##### Sliders
 ![Sliders][osu_slider image]

--   Here we have a slider.
+Here we have a slider.

-  -   First, you have to hit it at the right moment, but it doesn't end there.
-  -   A ball will start to move across the path you see.
-  -   You have to hold the mouse/keyboard-button (or your finger/pen on the tablet) and keep your pointer inside the thick orange circle surrounding the ball as it moves.
-    -   You cannot control the movement, and you must follow its movement.
-    -   The orange circle will appear if you are holding it and disappears when you leave it.
+First, you have to hit it at the right moment, but it does not end there.
+A ball will start to move across the path you see.
+You have to hold the mouse/keyboard-button (or your finger/pen on the tablet) and keep your pointer inside the thick orange circle surrounding the ball as it moves.
+You cannot control the movement, and you must follow its movement.
+The orange circle will appear if you are holding it and disappears when you leave it.

-  -   Sometimes, as in the screenshot above, you have to move back at the end of the path.
-  -   You can tell by the reverse symbol at the end of the path.
+Sometimes, as in the screenshot above, you have to move back at the end of the path.
+You can tell by the reverse symbol at the end of the path.

 ##### Spinners
 ![Spinner][osu_spinner image]

--   This is a spinner.
+This is a spinner.

-  -   You have to click then hold the hit-button, and the mouse is used to spin (clockwise or counter-clockwise) in circles like mad before the time (which is, that blue circle line) runs out.
-    -   The bars on the outside indicate how close you are to passing.
-    -   The small bar below the spinner shows spins per minute, means the number of spins you are making if you continue that speed of spinning for one minute.
-    -   If you didn't hold any hit-button prior to spinning, you will not fill up the gauge at all.
+You have to click then hold the hit-button, and the mouse is used to spin (clockwise or counter-clockwise) in circles like mad before the time (which is, that blue circle line) runs out.
+The bars on the outside indicate how close you are to passing.
+The small bar below the spinner shows spins per minute, means the number of spins you are making if you continue that speed of spinning for one minute.
+If you did not hold any hit-button prior to spinning, you will not fill up the gauge at all.

--   On the DS, this is a good way to scratch your touchscreen (or screen protectors), especially on the higher difficulties.
--   In osu!, spinners have been toned down as to not be such a nuisance to complete.
-  -   The maximum number of spins per minute achievable is 477 which is also the rate at which the Auto game modifier spins while the Spun Out game modifier spins slower at 287 spins per minute.
+On the DS, this is a good way to scratch your touchscreen (or screen protectors), especially on the higher difficulties.
+In osu!, spinners have been toned down as to not be such a nuisance to complete.
+The maximum number of spins per minute achievable is 477 which is also the rate at which the [Auto][Auto wikilink] game modifier spins while the [Spun Out][Spun Out wikilink] game modifier spins slower at 287 spins per minute.
--   \[Mouse\]**If your cursor did not spin at all but moving statically despite you are spinning really fast, either understand the limit of your mouse, change your spinning style or get a better mouse/mousepad**.
-  -   Conventional mouse may suffer this issue, and it is best to **start spinning slowly instead of suddenly spinning really fast** so that the mouse can detect what you are doing.

 #### In-Game Interface
 ![osu! interface][osu!
 Interface image]

 This is the osu! game style interface.

--   The top left bar is your "health".
-  -   This will decrease at a steady rate \[depending on the beatmap difficulty set by the mapper(s)\], but you can replenish it by hitting notes at the right time.
-  -   A perfectly timed hit (300 hit or Geki Beat) will increase your health more than a badly timed hit (50 hit).
-  -   A total miss will take a good chunk out of your health.
+The top left bar is your "health".
+This will decrease at a steady rate \[depending on the beatmap difficulty set by the mapper(s)\], but you can replenish it by hitting notes at the right time.
+A perfectly timed hit (300 hit or Geki Beat) will increase your health more than a badly timed hit (50 hit).
+A total miss will take a good chunk out of your health.

--   Next to the health bar (at the right) is your score.
--   Below the score is your accuracy.
--   The circle beside your accuracy and below your score is a timer bar, which shows the song length.
--   The number on the bottom left is the combo counter/score multiplier.
+Next to the health bar (at the right) is your score.
+Below the score is your accuracy.
+The circle beside your accuracy and below your score is a timer bar, which shows the song length.
+The number on the bottom left is the combo counter/score multiplier.

 ---